hx2A/py5website/main/install.rst

     $ pip install py5

 You can optionally install Cairo_ and CairoSVG_ to enable py5's extra SVG support.
+If you like using Jupyter Notebooks, consider installing py5's `Jupyter Notebook Kernel`_.

 Quick Example
 =============